 This section explains how to configure the UFT Developer runtime engine settings on UFT Developer node machine.

-This section describes how to configure the node's connection to the grid machine, the capabilities provided by this node, the technology add-ins to load and more.
+You can configure various settings for each node.
+For example, you can configure the node's connection to the grid machine, the capabilities provided by this node, and the technology add-ins to load.